-With more than 30 artworks throughout the home, this solo exhibit offers a building on and digging into aspects of the RJD and its histories.
+With more than 30 artworks throughout the home, my exhibit built on and dug into aspects of the RJD and its histories.
 You’ll find references to fashion, family members, infant mortality, domestic staff, whaling, and more.

 More images of the exhibit:

 VERMONT UTOPIAS: IMAGINING THE FUTURE